srolandmarshall/draftime-hotwire/README.md

 # DRAFTime

-## A custom draft tool that doesn't suck.
+## A custom draft tool that doesn't suck

 - Do you hate drafting with Yahoo, ESPN, or anyone else's online draft tool?
 - Are you the only technologically sufficient member of your league?